secure-vote/sv-light-smart-contracts/docs/ForeignBBFarms.md

 Choice: allow BBFarm to edit startTime in this case?
 - perhaps order should be: deploy ballot to classic (allowing the alteration of startTime to avoid manipulation), then _alter_ the startTime (submitted to the main BBFarm) to match that in classic.
+- or deploy ballot + info to mainnet and just submit votes to foreign?
+- foreign bbfarm allows _all_ votes to be submitted at all times, and just up to a bbaux or auditor to filter? (bbaux could filter out votes on-chain).

 Params that need to be included in the calculation of the ballotId:
 * user's address (note: this means the _same_ address must be used for both classic and mainnet - safe way feels like: do this via proxy and use ecrecover)